LCC-CIT/CS233JS-CourseMaterials/Labs/Lab06/Lab06_Instructions_Bookmarker_Weather.md

-[^1]: Note that the [linkpreview documentation](https://docs.linkpreview.net/#query-parameters) says the query parameter name `key` is deprecated, but that is only true for HTTP POST requests.
+[^1]: Note that the [linkpreview documentation](https://docs.linkpreview.net/#query-parameters) (as of spring 2024) says the query parameter name `key` is deprecated, but that is only true for HTTP POST requests.
 We are using a GET request so `key` is the right name for the API key parameter.
 [^2]: I'm asking for screen shots for this lab so that you can show me that you did use Node.js and the development tools introduced this week.

 ---